 To calculate how much interest you could earn with a CD, try using SmartAsset's CD calculator.

 Schwab Brokered CDs

 Charles Schwab offers CDs with some of the highest rates in the industry.
 And because Charles Schwab sells these CDs but different banks issue them, you can choose a rate and term length that’s right for you.
 In fact, you can open one with as little as $1,000 for terms stretching from 1 month to 20 years.
-Minimum deposits, however, depend on issuing bank.
-Furthermore, Schwab’s online platform allows you to search for CDs based on term length, CD type, institution and other preferences.
+Minimum deposits, however, depend on the issuing bank.
+Furthermore, Schwab’s online platform allows you to search for CDs based on term length, CD type, institution, and other preferences.
 The table below illustrates examples of what you’d be likely to find at the Schwab OneSource marketplace.